opencurve/curve/docs/en/mds_en.md

 MDS is the center node of the system, responsible for managing metadata, collecting cluster status data and scheduling.
 MDS consists of following components:

 - Topology: Managing topology metadata of the cluster
-- Nameserver: Managing file metadata
+- NameServer: Managing file metadata
-- Copyset: Replica placement strategy
+- CopySet: Replica placement strategy
 - Heartbeat: Receiving and replying to heartbeat message from chunkserver, collecting load status and copyset info of chunkserver
 - Schedule: Module for fault tolerance and load balance